sts10/tidy/readme.markdown

 Uninstall Tidy by running `cargo uninstall tidy`.

 ### Releases
-I occasionally [build releases](https://github.com/sts10/tidy/releases) of Tidy and upload them to GitHub.
-Note that most releases contain a binary only suitable for Mac and Linux users.
+Check the [GitHub Releases page](https://github.com/sts10/tidy/releases) for binaries suitable for Mac, Windows, and Linux users.

 To install the executable on a Linux/macOS machine, download the `tidy` executable and move it to somewhere in your `$PATH`, like `$HOME/.local/bin` (you can do this on the command line with something like `mv ~/Downloads/tidy ~/.local/bin/`).

-(If you'd like to help package Tidy for Windows, let me know!)

 ## For Tidy developers